-The Manitoba Veterinary Medical Association is governed by The Veterinary Medical Act and has the duty and authority to investigate complaints about veterinarians and veterinarian technologists in the province of Manitoba.
+The Manitoba Veterinary Medical Association (MVMA) is governed by The Veterinary Medical Act and has the duty and authority to investigate complaints about veterinarians and veterinarian technologists in the province of Manitoba.
 One of the provisions in the Act is the establishment of a Peer Review Committee (PRC) to receive and adjudicate complaints against MVMA members.
 The MVMA’s complaint process follows the framework set out by The Act and is driven by the PRC who provides direction and decides how each complaint will be resolved.

-Once the complaint is received the investigation and resolution process is as follows:
+Once the written complaint is received by the MVMA, the investigation and resolution process are as follows:

 - If your complaint contains all the required information, the Peer Review Committee Chair assigns the complaint to a complaints committee.
-The PRC consists of three separate complaints committees, each with two MVMA members and one lay person not connected with the veterinary profession.
+The complaints committee will consist of two MVMA members and one lay person not connected with the veterinary profession.

 - The MVMA member(s) you are complaining against is asked to respond to the concern and provide all medical records related to the animal.
 They are provided with a copy of your complaint.